AnthonyCxx/Notes-and-Writeups/Bash/README.md

 Note: **this project is in progress** and is continually being updated as a part of me learning Bash.
 I am still learning Bash.

+## Order
+After I have enough content, I will recommend a reading order here.

 ## Sources
 Below is every resource that I have used and or reference in these notes, ordered by frequency of use:
 - [Great Bash](http://www.carlalbing.com/) by Carl Albing (available on the O'Rielly Learning Platform through [The Association of Computer Machinery](https://www.acm.org/))